 1. You don’t have to do a lot of cardio to lose fat.
 You can largely suffice with a calorie-restricted diet.

-2. If you want to do some cardio anyway, fine.
-Choose the form of cardio that you find most comfortable.
+2. If you still want to do some cardio, fine.
+Choose the form of cardio that you find most comfortable and with which you are most consistent.

 3. Traditionally, LISS has been the best form of cardio for bodybuilders as it requires the least amount of recovery.